 Going for therapy is a big step to take and it can be very distressing if it doesn’t seem right.
-‘Ask Kathleen’ is a confidential service which can answer your questions or help you with any concerns you have about your therapy or your therapist.
+Our Get help with counselling concerns service provides confidential telephone and email guidance on what to do if you have any concerns about your therapy or your therapist.

 Protecting the public